nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

     DURATION_SECONDS: 5,

     // Optional:
-    // note: you can access these parameters in your task file
+    // Note: you can access these parameters in your task file

     FOO: 50,
     BAR: 25,
     BAZ: {
+      // Optional:
-      // Optional: Declare a parameter as "user-configurable" on startup.
+      // Declare a parameter as user-configurable on startup.
       // You'll be prompted to tweak it when the test starts:
       value: 20,
       type: Number,